JetBrains/Qodana/topics/custom-profiles.md

 Because a profile file is parsed from top to bottom, in case two groups are defined under the same `groupId`, the latest group met in the file will be employed.
-This rule also works for all included files because the settings from included files are parsed prior to the local settings.
+This rule also works for all included files because the settings contained in the included files are parsed prior to the settings laid out in the current file.

 ### groups.inspections
 {id="groups-inspections"}

-Contains the list of inspections included in the group.
+The list of inspections contained in the group.

 ```yaml
 inspections: